mvukov/rules_ros2/README.md

 ROS 2 packages are by default locked to versions from [release-humble-20240523](https://github.com/ros2/ros2/releases/tag/release-humble-20240523).

+## Notes

-> **NOTE**: Unlike ROS genmsg which refuses to generate code if the deps between
-> interface targets are not set correctly, code generation for ROS 2 seems to not
-> care about this.
-If the deps are not correctly set, you'll only see failures
-> during compilation of the generated code.
+- Unlike ROS genmsg which refuses to generate code if the deps between interface targets are not set correctly, code generation for ROS 2 seems to not care about this.
+If the deps are not correctly set, you'll only see failures during compilation of the generated code.

 ## Alternatives